thoqbk/traprange/_Docs/invoice/README.md

     { text: "ase", x: 27, y: 4, w: 12, h: 10 }
 }]
 ```
+The difficulty is:
-As you see, they're not the same `y` and the order of strings are not the same as they appear in PDF viewers.
+- They're not the same `y`
+- The order of strings are not the same as they appear in PDF viewers

 We need a lib to reorder pieces of words and concatenate them if needed.
-The lib I use here is [PDFLayoutTextStripper](https://github.com/JonathanLink/PDFLayoutTextStripper) which helps to transform PDF to plain text but pretty well keep the original layout.
+The lib I use is [PDFLayoutTextStripper](https://github.com/JonathanLink/PDFLayoutTextStripper) which helps to transform PDF to plain text but pretty well keep the original layout.
 Below is the sample output:

 ```